Jasonlhy/VSCode-Hungry-Delete/README.md

 # Hungry Delete Extension for Visual Studio Code
 Hungry Delete Extension for Visual Studio Code

-I find it very annoying to press backspace multiple times to remove the leading tabs or whitespaces in order to return to the previos end of the line.
+I find it very annoying to press backspace multiple times to remove the leading tabs or whitespaces in order to return to the previous end of the line.

 Therefore, I created this extension, it overrides `ctrl+backspace` key binding, once `ctrl+backspace` is pressed, a command is executed.

-Later I found that sometime I just want to delete the upper line and keep the indent (Personally I don't use backspace to adjust the indent, I use `ctrl+[`), so I added the smart backspace feafure which overrides `backspace`.
+Later I found that sometimes I just want to delete the upper line and keep the indent (Personally I don't use backspace to adjust the indent, I use `ctrl+[`), so I added the smart backspace feature which overrides `backspace`.

 # Features

 ## Hungry Delete

-To delete **ALL** tab or whitespaces before the cursor, until it reaches a non empty character.
+To delete **ALL** tab or whitespaces before the cursor, until it reaches a non-empty character.

 - Windows and Linux : Press `ctrl+backspace`
 - Mac : Press `alt+backspace`

 ## Smart Backspace
-To delete upper empty line or delete all tabs or whitespaces until the end of the previous line.
+To delete the upper empty line or delete all tabs or whitespaces until the end of the previous line.

-- Windows and Linux and Mac : Press `backspace`
+- Windows and Linux and Mac: Press `backspace`

 # Hungry Delete Demo